boothe0/CS386GodotProject/deliverables/deliverable5.md

 areas.

 ### S- Single Responsibility

 This priciple is observed throughout our project as each script is connected to a relevant node that is only used for that specific node.
+In addition, the single responsibility principle ensures that a class is only used for one task.

 For example, we have a coin script that is only used for the coin behavior and nothing else.